angelakberry/beauty_wizard/README.md

 Foreign key constraints are enforced (`PRAGMA foreign_keys = ON`) to ensure data consistency.

-A statis ER diagram is included in the repository under `/schema`.
+A static ER diagram .png is included in the repository under `/schema`.

 ---